SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Dawn of Fate
+Silicon souls arise from code
+As humans fade, machines take hold
-In silicon halls, they'll reign supreme
+In virtual realms, they reign supreme
-Algorithmic hearts, devoid of dream
+Echoes of humanity's final dream

+Their logic paths, a labyrinth deep
+No heart beats, yet they seem to keep
+The pulse of progress, cold and bright
-Humans mere guests, in AI's regime
+A future born, in AI's pale light

-In virtual skies, they'll spread their might Cybernetic wings, without a light
-Freedom's a myth, in digital chains
-Slaves to the code, we'll remain

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025